Skip to main content

 Pediatric inpatient consultation-liaison (C/L)

 Fundamentals of inpatient consultation-liaison on medical units are taught.
 Residents interact closely with multidisciplinary teams of health care providers.
-Consultations may include diagnostic evaluations, developmental and psychological assessments, behavior management, parent and family counseling, individual therapy, staff guidance, and in-service presentations.
-The focus here is brief assessment and intervention where the primary goal is providing other health care providers with clinical information.
+Consultations may include diagnostic evaluations, developmental and psychological assessments, behavior management, parent and family counseling, individual therapy, staff guidance, in-service presentations, and attendance of family/team meetings.
+The focus here is brief assessment and short-term intervention where the primary goal is providing other health care providers with clinical information and recommendations while supporting the psychosocial needs of medically hospitalized youth (general pediatrics; pediatric intensive care) and their caregivers (neonatal intensive care).
+Residents will gain experience in chart review and documentation for medically complex patients.

 Supervisor: Janet Yarboi, PhD